The Land Before Time Retold

 The infant long-neck opened his mouth wide and yawned.
 As he looked at the creatures surrounding him, he jolted in surprise.

 He retreated away from the group and stumbled over his own feet.
-Apparently, moving around on all fours still wasn't easy for the hatchling just yet.
+Moving around on all fours still wasn't easy for the hatchling just yet.

 The female long-neck giggled and gently grabbed her baby but the scruff, lifting him up into the air onto her back.
 He delightfully stomped around on his mother's back before sliding down into the base of her neck.